juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/coppeliasim_basics/ports.rst

 The definition of a new port requires three entries, namely :file:`portIndex@_port`, :file:`portIndex@_debug`, and :file:`portIndex@_syncSimTrigger`.
 (Check the definition of the port :file:`19997` in lines :file:`12-14`).

-For instance, to enable another port, let says, port :file:`19998`, we need to add the following entries in :file:`remoteApiConnections.txt`:
+For instance, to enable the port :file:`19998`, we need to add the following entries in :file:`remoteApiConnections.txt`:

 .. code-block:: python